vbauer/manet/README.md

 ## Setup

 ### Preset
+Choose and install needed engine (PhantomJS, SlimerJS, or both of them):

-First install SlimerJS:
+#### SlimerJS:

-* You can download it from the [official site](http://slimerjs.org/download.html) and install manually.
+* You can download SlimerJS from the [official site](http://slimerjs.org/download.html) and install manually.
 * or you can use the power of [NPM](https://www.npmjs.org/):
 ```bash
 npm install -g slimerjs